Newcastle accuses EPL of inappropriately rejecting Saudi bid

 “Mike Ashley understands fans’ frustrations and would like to reassure them that he has been fully committed to ensuring this takeover process reached completion as he felt it was in the best interests of the club,” Newcastle said.
 “Mike continues to be fully supportive to (manager) Steve Bruce, the players and all the staff and wishes them well for the upcoming season.”

-The Premier League did not respond to requests for comments.
+The Premier League declined comment.
 Masters discussed the takeover bid earlier Wednesday without providing detail.

 “We will of course take stock of what happened and be as transparent as we can be,” Masters said.
 “Generally speaking, talking about the owners' and directors’ test, we are in a process of having a look at it anyway.
 All of our rules require a fresh look every now.”